ahmed-mangood/Front-End-Mentor-01/README.md

 ### Continued development

-I am looking forward to learn more HTML and CSS and more user interface technologies like javascript to be a Fronend developer.
+I am looking forward to learn more HTML and CSS and more user interface technologies like javascript to be a Frontend developer.

 ### Useful resources